-- 1. Rule 17 Secular Franciscans should consider their own family to be the first place in which to live their Christian commitment and Franciscan vocation.
+1. Rule 17 Secular Franciscans should consider their own family to be the first place in which to live their Christian commitment and Franciscan vocation.
 They should make space within it for prayer, for the Word of God, and for Christian catechesis.
 They should concern themselves with respect for all life in every situation from conception until death.

 Married couples find in the Rule of the SFO an effective aid in their own journey of Christian life, aware that, in the sacrament of matrimony, their love shares in the love that Christ has for his Church.
-The way spouses love each other and affirm the value of fidelity is a profound - 2.
-In the fraternity: - the spirituality of the family and of marriage and the Christian attitude towards family problems should be a theme for dialogue and for the sharing of experiences; - they should share the important moments of the family life of their Franciscan brothers and sisters and they should give fraternal attention to those - single, widows, single parents, separated, divorced - who are living difficult situations; - Rule 19 they should create conditions suitable for dialogue between generations;
+The way spouses love each other and affirm the value of fidelity is a profound witness for their own family, the Church, and the world.

+2. In the fraternity:

+- the spirituality of the family and of marriage and the Christian attitude towards family problems should be a theme for dialogue and for the sharing of experiences; - they should share the important moments of the family life of their Franciscan brothers and sisters and they should give fraternal attention to those single, widows, single parents, separated, divorced who are living difficult situations; - Rule 19 they should create conditions suitable for dialogue between generations; - the formation of groups of married couples and of family groups should be fostered.